cztomczak/cefpython/api/BrowserSettings.md

 ### file_access_from_file_urls_allowed

 (bool) Controls whether file URLs will have access to other file URLs.
 Also configurable using the --allow-access-from-files switch.
 Other similar switches are: --allow-file-access and --allow-file-access-from-files.

+### inherit_client_handlers_for_popups

+(bool) Default: True.

+Whether to inherit client handlers and callbacks for popup windows opened with "window.open".
+For example when you set a handler using `browser.SetClientHandler` then this handler will also be resued for popup windows that are created implicitilly via "window.open" call in javascript or similar.
+If you implement `LifespanHandler.OnBeforePopup` then you can control explicitilly what handlers are set for the popup browser.
+To disable the default behavior set this option to False.

 ### image_load_disabled